Rwanda: Education

-Prior to 2012, the Rwandan government provided free education in state-run schools for nine years: six years in primary and three years following a common secondary programme.
-In 2012, this started to be expanded to 12 years.
-A 2015 study suggests that while enrollment rates in primary schools are "near ubiquity", rates of completion are low and repetition rates high.
-While schooling is fee-free, there is an expectation that parents should contribute to the cost of their children's education by providing them with materials, supporting teacher development and making a contribution to school construction.
-According to the government, these costs should not be a basis for the exclusion of children from education, however.
-There are many private schools across the country, some church-run, which follow the same syllabus but charge fees.
-From 1994 until 2009, secondary education was offered in either French or English; because of the country's increasing ties with the East African Community and the Commonwealth, only the English syllabi are now offered.
-The country has a number of institutions of tertiary education.
-In 2013, the public University of Rwanda (UR) was created out of a merger of the former National University of Rwanda and the country's other public higher education institutions.
-In 2013, the gross enrollment ratio for tertiary education in Rwanda was 7.9%, from 3.6% in 2006.
-The country's literacy rate, defined as those aged 15 or over who can read and write, was 71% in 2009, up from 38% in 1978 and 58% in 1991.
+Prior to 2012, the Rwandan government provided nine years of free basic education in state-run schools, consisting of six years of primary and three years of lower secondary education (known as the Tronc Commun).
+In 2012, this policy was expanded to cover twelve years of free basic education, including upper secondary.

+A 2015 study noted that while primary school enrollment was nearly universal, completion rates remained low and repetition rates high.
+Although schooling is officially fee free, parents are expected to contribute to certain costs such as school materials, teacher support, and infrastructure maintenance.
+The government maintains that these contributions should not prevent any child from attending school.

+There are also many private and church affiliated schools that follow the national curriculum but charge tuition fees.
+From 1994 until 2009, secondary education was offered in either French or English.
+Following Rwanda’s accession to the East African Community and the Commonwealth, English became the main medium of instruction from 2009 onward.

+The country has several institutions of higher learning.
+In 2013, the government established the University of Rwanda (UR) through the merger of the National University of Rwanda and other public higher education institutions.
+In 2023, the gross enrollment ratio for tertiary education was 8.89%, up from 3.6% in 2006.
+Rwanda’s adult literacy rate, defined as the share of those aged 15 and above who can read and write, rose from 38% in 1978 to 58% in 1991, 71% in 2009, and 78.8% in 2022.